 But more and more research is suggesting that a phase-based approach to treatment is one of the best ways to get through this specialized form of PTSD.
 The phases include improving your self-management skills, being able to process the trauma you’ve been through, and eventually encouraging more “normalcy” back into your life.

 Trauma and PTSD go hand-in-hand.
 But, if you’re worried you might be dealing with more than general PTSD, getting the proper diagnosis can help.
-Truly understanding complex PTSD can make a big difference.
+Truly understanding complex PTSD symptos can make a big difference.
 Therefore, going to a therapist who is a trauma treatment specialist.
 Find caregivers who recognize the symptoms and can provide specialized trauma psychotherapy.
-It’s vital for your recovery.
+Find a complex PTSD therapist It’s vital for your recovery.